specklesystems/speckle_automate_python_example/README.md

 ## Getting started

 1. Use this template repository to create a new repository in your own / organization's profile.

-Register the function
+2. Register the function

 ### Add new dependencies

-To add new Python package dependencies to the project:
+To add new Python package dependencies to the project you can use the command line:

 **For packages your function needs to run** (like pandas, requests, etc.):
 ```bash